Polish PM says national quarantine possible if virus keeps spreading | Health

 Polish PM says national quarantine possible if virus keeps spreading

 Poland announced further restrictions on Wednesday to halt the spread of the coronavirus and said it would impose a full national lockdown if COVID-19 cases continue to surge.
-As daily infections and deaths hit new records, Prime Minister Mateusz Morawiecki said most shops in shopping malls, theatres, museums, galleries and cinemas would close.

-Polish media have reported that the country is running out of hospital beds, ventilators, oxygen and medics.
-Poland has already shut bars and restaurants, limited the operations of swimming pools, and asked the elderly to stay at home.
+Doctors have told Polish media that the country is running out of hospital beds, ventilators, oxygen, and medics as daily infections and deaths have hit new record highs.

-The country of 38 million has so far reported a total of 439,536 COVID-19 infections, including 6,475 deaths, with the fastest growth seen in recent weeks.
-The ruling Law and Justice party (PiS) has said recent huge protests against a near total abortion ban in Poland will result in more COVID-19 infections.
+The ruling, arch-conservative Law and Justice party (PiS) has said that recent large street protests against a new, almost total ban on abortion have abetted the spread of COVID-19.
+"We hoped the protests we faced...wouldn't lead to so many new infections, but all the signs in heaven and on earth show that...unfortunately, they led to more cases," Morawiecki said.

-Some immunologists, however, said the protesters wore face masks, stayed apart and marched in the open air, which reduces the risk of infection.
+Some immunologists, however, noted that the protesters wore face masks, observed social distancing and marched in the open air, which reduces the risk of infection.
 Protest organisers said the government was wrongly trying to shift blame for its own failure to contain the pandemic onto them.
+Recent polls have shown a sharp drop in support for PiS, as anger over their handling of the pandemic and the issue of abortion has grown.

 - READ MORE ON: